04 Dec Do Weight Loss Injections Really Work?

 WHAT IS THE WEIGHT LOSS INJECTION?

 Let’s start by looking at what’s actually in the syringe.
-Both Wegovy and Ozempic are brand names for the drug Semaglutide.
+Both of the most popular weight loss medications, Wegovy and Ozempic, are brand names for the drug Semaglutide.
 The difference between Wegovy and Ozempic is the dose.
 Wegovy is available up to 2.4mg whereas Ozempic is available up to 1mg.

 Semaglutide is a medication originally used to treat type 2 diabetes.
 It belongs to a class of drugs called GLP-1 receptor agonists.
 These drugs work by mimicking the effects of a hormone called glucagon-like peptide-1 (GLP-1) in the body.